taeyoung-choi/cbs-research/README.md

 ```

 ### Parameter Tuning
 LSH with minhash takes the number of hash functions within each band and the number of bands as parameters.
-In order to tune the parameters, we run the evaluation method for different candidates.
+In order to tune the parameters, we run the evaluation method for a range of integer values.
 ```python
 tuned_param = list()
 for i in range(2, 6):